bellaazharr/bellaazharr/README.md

 ### 🎯 About Me

-I'm a Computer Science undergraduate specializing in Data Engineering and Business Intelligence, focused on turning raw, messy data into something a business can actually act on.
+I'm a third-year Computer Science undergraduate specializing in Data Engineering, with hands-on experience building data pipelines, enterprise systems, and mobile applications for real organizations — not just coursework.

-Most of my coursework comes down to a single recurring question: *what's the right level of structure for this data, given the time and tools I have?* When a web scraper's HTML parser broke on a live site, the fix wasn't more code — it was finding the internal API the site already used.
-When designing a pipeline for flight price data, the fix isn't one big transformation — it's separating raw ingestion, cleaning, and business logic into distinct layers so each one can be debugged and trusted on its own.
+Most of my work comes down to a single recurring question: *what's the right level of structure for this data, given the time and tools I have?* When a web scraper's HTML parser broke on a live site, the fix wasn't more code — it was finding the internal API the site already used.
+When building a loan and savings system for Koperasi KADA Kelantan, the fix wasn't one big form — it was separating the loan module from the savings module so each could be tested and trusted independently.
 That kind of judgment is what I'm building toward.

-- 🔭 **Currently building:** a flight price prediction pipeline in Apache Spark using a Bronze–Silver–Gold–Curated medallion architecture, sourcing live and historical data from Kaggle, IEEE DataPort, and the Open-Meteo API
+- 🔭 **Currently building:** a flight price prediction pipeline in Apache Spark (PySpark, MLlib), with an accompanying IEEE academic paper, under lecturer supervision
-- 📊 **Also contributing to:** a Business Intelligence group project, where I'm responsible for the insights and business recommendations phase using Alteryx and Tableau
+- 💼 **Real-world systems delivered:** a loan & savings application system for Koperasi Kakitangan KADA Kelantan Berhad, in collaboration with Lembaga Kemajuan Pertanian Kemubu (KADA); a Staff Leave Management subsystem built and deployed on SAP Business Application Studio; a Student Management system for IKM Johor Bahru (TVET MARA), built in Flutter and deployed live on Netlify
-- 🌱 **Currently sharpening:** data modelling fundamentals — ER diagrams, normalisation, star schemas, and medallion architecture design
+- 📜 **Certified in:** Microsoft Azure Data Fundamentals (AZ-900), Alteryx Designer Core, and AWS Academy Cloud Foundations & Cloud Developing
 - 📫 Open to internships and collaborations in data engineering, analytics, or backend-focused development

 ---